kgptrainor/kgptrainor.github.io/_posts/2024-03-21-Docker-Gunicorn.markdown

 ### Issue/Problem

-We are using the following base image and are seeing very high RAM and CPU usage (Causing task crashes).
+We are using the following base image for our ECS Containers and are seeing very high RAM and CPU usage (Causing task crashes).

 Image : tiangolo/uvicorn-gunicorn-fastapi:python3.11

 ### Soultion

 We should not be using tiangolo/uvicorn-gunicorn-fastapi:python3.11 as the base image for our docker container.
-We need tou build our own image, See the following explanation.
+We need to build our own image, See the following explanation.

 ***Reference taken from the from the fastapi.tiangolo.com offical site:*** https://fastapi.tiangolo.com/deployment/docker/